dicemaster5/Saphire-Bullets/README.md

 ### The team
 We are Coffee break studios!
-We are a 7 man team of highly motivated students ready to create new and intresting games.
+We are a team of highly motivated students ready to create new and intresting games.

 #### Jose
 Hi im Jose, my role in the team is lead designer.
 During initial stages i worked as a systems designer and made the GDD for the game.
 As development went on I started to focus on building levels and adjusting the game feel.
 Near the end i was working as a programer, making the pickups and prototyping small idea to enhance gameplay, and i also worked to adjust the little things in the game, putting assets in, working on the lighting, adding audio, etc…  This project has been great fun and a real learning experience both in learning how to design and how to work within a team environment.